- Discover CSUB

 From: CSUB Counseling Center

-The CSUB Counseling Center Antelope Valley Campus continues to offer counseling services through Zoom.
+The CSUB Counseling Center Antelope Valley Campus continues to offer counseling services in-person or through Zoom.
 To schedule an appointment, please call into the CSUB Counseling Center Antelope Valley office phone (661) 952-5099 or CSUB main campus office phone (661) 654-3366.
 If you are taken to voicemail please leave a message.
 This is the only way we will know you are in need of services and can return your call to schedule an appointment.

 AFTER-HOURS CRISIS SERVICE: If needed, CSUB main campus and CSUB-AV campus students may call (661) 654-3366 and press 2 anytime the counselors and administrative support staff are not in the Counseling Center (after 5pm, weekends, and during school breaks).
 The student will be connected to Protocall, CSUB's after-hours counseling service.